-Now imagine the President saying it at a nationwide address designed to inspire confidence in the administration.
-The first line sounds bold, powerful and focused.
+Imagine the President saying this to the country to inspire confidence in the administration.
+The first line sounds bold, powerful, and focused.
 The second demonstrates less confidence, doesn’t it?
 It sounds tentative and lacks conviction.

 We seldom listen to ourselves, so we don’t know what the pattern might be,

 That’s especially true for air personalities.
-Most dread air check meetings, and many rarely listen to their own show.
-This is where a talent coach can help.
-If that’s not a possibility, start a new habit to air check yourself and pay specific attention to little things that stand out as crutches.
+Most dread aircheck meetings and many rarely listen to their own show.
+This is another way a talent coach can help.
+If that’s not a possibility, start a new habit to aircheck yourself and pay specific attention to little things that stand out as crutches.

-Once they’re identified, go to work to overcome the bad habit by starting new ones.
+Once identified, work to overcome bad habits by starting new ones.

 Changing the position in front of the microphone can make a big difference.
 If you normally sit down to perform, stand up.
 If you typically lean back, lean forward.

-Changing little things can get you out of a comfort zone and sharpen performance because it forces the brain to be more alert.
+Changing little things can sharpen performance because it forces the brain to be more alert.

 Many bad habits start because of repetition.
-It’s becomes easy to perform a decent break and personalities fall into a comfortable performance.
-It’s like being on autopilot.
-Changing your posture may be all it takes to start new good habits.
+Personalities fall into a comfortable way of performing, almost like being on autopilot.
+Changing your posture can be a good start for forming new habits.

 Here’s an easy thing to improve: Relax and slow down.

-Practice delivering content with a relaxed, powerful conversation, both on and off the air.
-Replacing crutches with silence will help you gather your thoughts and allow your voice to catch up with your brain (or vice-versa).
+Practice delivering content with a relaxed, powerful conversation, both on and off the air. \

-Most crutches are defense mechanisms air personalities develop to fill time.
-One of the first lessons in radio is that dead air is a horrible sin and you wouldn’t get to the promised land of ratings paradise unless every second is full of sound.
+Most crutches are defense mechanisms to fill time.
+One of the first lessons in radio is that dead air is a horrible sin and you won’t get to the promised land of ratings paradise unless every second is full of sound.

 It’s not true.

 “Uh and um” occur when personalities feel (usually subconsciously) that they have to keep talking.
-But pausing between sentences can actually add drama and impact to a presentation.
+But pausing can actually add drama and impact to a presentation.

 Pausing is an effective way to break the habit of using the same words over and over.
 Focus on the one word that is a crutch, and every time you start to say it, pause briefly.
 Collect your thoughts and move on without the word.
 This feels awkward at first, but it will help break the habit.

-If that doesn’t help, prep deeper.
-Create bullet points or a storyboard to prompt you.
-If that still doesn’t work, script breaks until the habit is broken.
-There’s no shame in writing everything word for word.
-Tom Hanks has all of his lines scripted.
+Some personalities create bullet points or a storyboard to help organize thoughts and manage break flow.
+If that still doesn’t work, create a script for breaks until the habit is broken.
+There’s no shame in writing it out.
+All of Tom Hanks’s lines are scripted.
 Some personalities actually sound more causal and spontaneous when reading from a script.

-Sometimes habits recur when personalities perform with their head down, their eyes closed or staring straight ahead at the microphone.
-Stop this practice.
+Sometimes habits recur when personalities perform with their head down, eyes closed, or staring straight ahead at the microphone.
+Change it.
 If on a multi-personality show, make eye contact with cohosts.
-If you are a solo show and don’t have a cohost, fake it.
-I know some personalities that have mannequins (and one has a blow up doll) in the studio.
-They feel more natural when there’s someone to talk to.
+If a solo show without cohosts, fake it.
+Some personalities have mannequins (and one has a blow-up doll-don’t ask) in the studio.
+They feel more natural with someone to talk to.

 If that feels weird, tune a television to a channel with talking heads, and make eye contact with them or mount a poster on the wall.
-Speaking directly and making eye contact helps eliminate distractions.
+Speak directly and making eye contact to help eliminate distractions.

 Breaks often get off track when personalities try to do too many things at once.
-Chances are, this is the biggest problem.
-Even if the break is well prepared, most air personalities don’t pay attention until a few seconds before the mic goes on.
+Even when a break is well prepared, air personalities don’t pay attention until a few seconds before the mic goes on.

-Stop trying to multitask and focus on the next break.
+Stop trying to multitask.
+Focus on the next break.
 It will make a huge difference.

 Finally, realize that these crutches are just bad habits.
 To fix the problem, understand how habits work!

 It’s far more productive to work on developing new (good) habits than trying to correct a previous bad habit.
 So keep it positive.
-Spend at least as much time working on what you will begin as what you want to stop.
 Here are some tips that can help:

 Try it and let me know how it works for you. [email protected]